anisul-Islam/javascript-documentation/README.md

 ### 1.2 Output & comment

 - output functions: functions that will help you to show output such as document.write(), console.log(), alert()
+- console
   - console has variations: console.clear(), console.error(), console.info(), console.warn()
   - console will help the developers for finding any error during the development process. console.log() allows you to visualize your code in the console.
     - The console is only visible to you (the developer), but not the end-user.
     - console.log() helps you find bugs.
     - console.log does NOT replace return
     - console.log will never modify the result of a function, it will just show you a string or a number in the Console.
 - Example

   ```js
   // single line comment
   document.write("Welcome to JS Program");
   document.write("<h1>Welcome to JS Program</h1>");
   console.log("fullName : Frances Fogarty");

   /*